aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

-Now we do the same with the two other files and concatenate them:
+Now we do the same with the two other files and concatenate the 3 columns:

 ```python